Draper, Virginia

 Draper is a census-designated place (CDP) in Pulaski County, Virginia, United States.
 The population as of the 2010 Census was 320.
 Draper has both a fire station and post office.
+Draper developed around the Draper Depot of the Norfolk and Western Railway's Cripple Creek Extension in 1886.
+The bed of this extension now forms the New River Trail State Park.